prog4biol/pfb2019/README.md

 5
 ```

 You can also define your own functions with  `def` Let's write a function that calculates the GC content.
+Let's define this as the fraction of nucleotides in a DNA sequence that are G or C. It can vary from 0 to 1.

 First we can look at the code that makes the calculation, then we can convert those lines of code into a function.